 OSHA developed the PSM standard to prevent or minimize the consequences of catastrophic releases of toxic, reactive, flammable, or explosive chemicals.
-SCS uses facility documentation, procedures, and personnel interviews to complete drafts of the fourteen prescribed PSM sections, which are prepared according to facility specifications.
-After facility review, we prepare the final documentation for the facility.
+SCS uses facility documentation, procedures, and interviews with personnel to complete drafts of the fourteen prescribed PSM sections, prepared according to facility specifications.
+After the facility review, we develop the final documentation for the facility.

 The Risk Team at SCS Tracer have all attended the Ammonia Safety Training Institute (ASTI) 32-Hour Emergency Response and Planning Training.
 Our backgrounds and training include:

 The Clean Air Act Amendments of 1990 contain a provision for evaluating the potential public impact of an accidental release of acutely toxic, flammable, and explosive materials from industrial facilities.
 The EPA finalized regulations to implement this provision by requiring the preparation of a Risk Management Plan (RMP) for all facilities that store or utilize regulated substances in quantities that exceed the threshold quantity for specific materials.